agnescameron/teaching-site/_posts/2020-02-24-what-is-the-internet.md

 local internet:
 nyc mesh
+build yourn own damn internet
+piratebox

 ### in class exercise
 look at some things on wireshark

 ### assignment
-do your own media archaeology/forensics find something out about your own internet
+do your own media archaeology/forensics find something out about your own internet. use the tools we have (or find some other ones)

+precaution: lots of the tools we've looked at today are powerful